agajdosi/wethetargets/readme.md

 4. Check that the extension is loaded by opening the extension options (in Firefox or in Chrome).

+## Signing

+1. have or create account on AMO https://addons.mozilla.org
+2. have or create api-key (aka JWT-issuer) and api-secret (aka JWT-secret) on https://addons.mozilla.org/en-US/developers/addon/api/key/
+3. make sure
+4. run `web-ext sign --api-key <JWT-issuer> --api-secret <JWT-secret>`

 ## Thanks

-Thanks to Fregante and other contributors of https://github.com/fregante/browser-extension-template
+Thanks to Fregante and other contributors of https://github.com/fregante/browser-extension-template for a nice starting template.